 - increase in phosphorus, alkaline phosphatase and parathyroid hormone levels in your blood.
 Your or your child’s health care provider will do blood tests to check this.

 There are other possible side effects, too.
 See the complete list in the Prescribing Information.
 For more information, talk to your health care provider or pharmacist.

 Side Effects: You may report side effects to the FDA at 1-800-332-1088.
 You may also report side effects to Novo Nordisk at 1-888-NOVO-444 (1-888-668-6444).

 What to tell your doctor.

-- had cancer or any tumor
+- have or have had cancer or any tumor.

 - are breastfeeding or plan to breastfeed.
 It is not known if Norditropin® passes into your breast milk.
-You and your health care provider should decide if you will take Norditropin® while you breastfeed.
+You and your healthcare provider should decide if you will take Norditropin® while you breastfeed.